 I know that my parents did the best that they could, but when I think about it, neither of them really taught me what it meant to have a healthy relationship with money.
 As an adult, I realize that I’ve adopted some of their habits (good and bad).
 Now as a result, I myself, have had many ups and downs with money.
 For starters, I have a love – hate relationship with my credit cards.
 They’re so convenient and easy to use.
 But on the flip-side, they kept me in denial over my bad spending habits and poor financial decisions.
 The whole “Buy now, Pay later” philosophy is extremely tempting and can be a slippery slope if you’re not careful (clearly I wasn’t).

 Honestly, I have been so embarrassed to share my truth and my mistakes with money for so long.
 I can’t say that I’m ready for full disclosure (like how much I owe).
-I guess a part of me is still dealing with the shame.
-I woke up one day and couldn’t believe that I let it get this far.
+If I’m being honest, I guess a part of me is still dealing with the shame of it all.
+Like I woke up one day and couldn’t believe that I let it get this far.
 Either way, I realized that I’m not perfect, and maybe I can stand to help someone else who is going through the same thing!

-Do you need more help getting started on improving your own relationship with money?
+Do you need more help improving your own relationship with money?
 Check out some folks that I like getting financial inspiration from!

 - Stacey Flowers – https://www.youtube.com/watch?v=iINWlFL_Lno